Table of Contents

 If you are still having trouble getting buy-in, suggest doing a pilot project.

-While they may recognize that captions are essential for accessibility, something still keeps them from captioning.
+While they may recognize that captions are essential for accessibility, something still keeps them from closed captioning.

 More often than not that something is budgeting.

 But investing in captioning can actually reap many benefits that go beyond accessibility.

 In this section, we explore the benefits of closed captions for your viewers, videos, and brand.